Welcome to our Lake Winnebago Home Page

 The fishing on Lake Winnebago is excellent.
 It is a large lake, but it is not as overwhelming as some would think.
 It is known as a great numbers lake for walleye and there are many other species of fish that you can catch here too.
 Because the lake is so large, we decided to break it into smaller parts to help anglers learn the lake better.

 Walleye & White Bass

 Lake Winnebago is known as a tremendous walleye fishery and that’s why most anglers come to fish Lake Winnebago.
 The white bass fishery is also very good.
-For anglers that target these fish, you can put a lot of them in the boat in a hurry.
+If you target these fish, you can put up some pretty big numbers once you learn the lake.